-I am an Emertius Research Fellow in Classics at St John's College.
+I am an Emeritus Research Fellow in Classics at St John's College.

-I am now finishing the accompanying volume of the edition of the texts as companion to the above commentary which will be published by Oxford University Press.
+I am currently finishing the accompanying volume of the edition of the texts as companion to the above commentary.
+This will be published by Oxford University Press in 2022, or thereafter.

-I am also at the moment working on an important article on vase paintings of purification of Lucia Galle Orestes at Delphi.
+I am also completing an important article on vase paintings of the purification of Orestes at Delphi.